abhiadsod/pm-resume-curator/README.md

 ---

-## Installing as a Claude Skill (Optional)

-If you use Claude and want this as a persistent skill:

-1. Download the `.skill` file from the release.
-2. In Claude, go to **Settings → Skills → Install from file**.
-3. Upload the `.skill` file.
-4. The PM Resume Curator is now always available — just start a conversation with your Candidate Profile and a JD.

----

 ## What You Get in Every Resume Session

 - **PM Persona Decoder** — identifies the PM archetype the JD is targeting